 “Gardens with a nice Mediterranean perfume “

-The gardens, with their nice Italian and Mediterranean smells, open onto an amazing panorama, listed as a World Heritage by the UNESCO.
-The jardin de Naples, originally designed by Italian master gardener Dom Pacello da Mercogliano, rolls out its green carpet from the dwelling to a wonderful bed of box trees.
-The jardins d’Orient, planted on the heights of the estate, are a tribute to Emir Abd El Kader and his companions, and invite the visitor to remembrance and contemplation.
+The gardens, with their nice Italian and Mediterranean smells, open onto an amazing panorama.
+They are listed as a World Heritage by the UNESCO.
+The jardin de Naples were designed by Italian master gardener Dom Pacello da Mercogliano.
+They roll out their green carpet from the dwelling to a wonderful bed of box trees.
+The jardins d’Orient, planted on the heights of the estate, are a tribute to Emir Abd El Kader and his companions.
+Therefore, they invite the visitor to remembrance and contemplation.

-The Royal Chateau of Amboise was awarded in 2017 with the certification “Remarkable garden”, for the quality of its garden and his efforts towards the presentation to the public.
+The Royal Chateau of Amboise was awarded the certification “Remarkable garden”, for the quality of its garden and his efforts towards the presentation to the public.

 An enchantment of lights

 Each summer, the gardens and walls of the royal château illuminate and sound with the shots of harquebuses and sword fights!
-The historical light show La Prophétie d’Amboise, directed by awarded-director Damien Fontaine and played by nearly 200 costumed volunteers reenacts the great hours of the reign of king Francois I within the most magnificent setting of the Renaissance.
+Admire the historical light show La Prophétie d’Amboise, directed by awarded-director Damien Fontaine.
+Played by nearly 200 costumed volunteers, it reenacts the great hours of the reign of king Francois I within the most magnificent setting of the Renaissance.